Geeksltd/Programming.Tips/docs/naming/instance-methods.md

 # Naming instance methods

-A method's name should:
+A method's name should follow 3 main rules:

 - Clarify the intent
+- Be as short as possible
-- Be unambiguous
+- Be as long as needed to be unambiguous

 And it should be based on the following formula: